1. The service

 - there is no exemption or reduction for Single Occupancy Council Tax Discount or other Council Tax related discounts or exemptions (e.g. a household occupied solely students must register and pay for the service)

-The service operates on a fixed 12 month period from October - September each year which will be advertised at www.edinburgh.gov.uk/gardenwaste.
+The service operates on a fixed 12 month period from 9 November 2020 to 7 November 2021 which will be advertised at www.edinburgh.gov.uk/gardenwaste.
 There are set periods for registration during the year.
 If you join the service during that 12 month period, the full annual charge will apply.
 There is no discount for part years.

 It is necessary to register and pay for the service each year.